City-of-Helsinki/drupal-helfi-e2e-test/tests/sites/README.md

 ## Adding a New Site

-To add tests for a new Drupal site:
+To add tests for a site:

 ### 1. Configure the Site